judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

   - [Dr. Gonul Tol](https://www.mei.edu/profile/g%C3%B6n%C3%BCl-tol), Founding Director, Center for Turkish Studies
   - [Mr. Alex Vatanka](https://www.mei.edu/profile/alex-vatanka), Senior Fellow
 - **Question:** How long can Ardwan stay in power?
   - **Answer:** In power since 2002, won every election.
 Free but not fair elections.
-West fears that Turkish democracy is lost because the state now controlls almost all media, the judiciary, and much of the rest of government.
+West fears that Turkish democracy is lost because the state now controls almost all media, the judiciary, and much of the government.
 - Iran
   - **Question:** Is it a good deal?
 What is the outlook?
     - **Answer:** It is a 15-year agreement, so much can happen.
-It will be complicated and bumpy, but its at least a framework.
-Tranian hardliners are only 15% of the population but they are the ones with the guns.
-85% want reform and stability with their neighbors and reengagement with the West.
+It will be complicated and bumpy, but it's at least a framework.
+Iranian hardliners are only 15% of the population, but they are the ones with the guns.
+85% want reform and stability with their neighbors and reengagement with the west.
-- It was a revolution, followed by a coup (re: Egypt) but you can't cal it a coup because then all Aid to Egypt from the US has to stop.
+- It was a revolution, followed by a coup (re Egypt), but you can't call it a coup because then all Aid to Egypt from the U.S. has to stop.
-- Aid was suspended, but reestablished after 17(?) months
+- Aid was suspended but reestablished after 17(?) months

 #### Egyptian Ambassador Yasser Reda